 - To access/see the personal data we hold about you.

-- To ask us to update any inaccurate or incomplete information.
+- Ask us to update any inaccurate or incomplete information.

-- The right to change your mind at any time and withdraw that consent of the use of your personal data.
+- The right to change your mind at any time and withdraw that consent to the use of your personal data.

 - To ask us to share it with another party.